-- Name of the importer;

-- Address of the consignment;

-- Number and size of the packs;

-- Name, form and strength of the controlled substance;

-- Total amount of the controlled substance;

-- Name of the exporter;

-- Address of the exporter;

-- Where necessary, the name of the end-user and the use of the end substance.

-- 11. The import permit is the required document and, for some substances, the complementary overseas export permit.

-- 12. There is no charge for a licence or permit.

-- 13. No.
+- importer's name and address; - overseas exporter's name and address; - product description (name, form and strength); - number and size of the packs; - proposed date of import; - mode of transport (e.g., airfreight, seafreight, etc.); - where necessary, the name of the end-user and the use of the end-substance. - 11.
+The import permit is the required document and, for some substances, the complementary overseas export permit. - 12.
+There is no charge for a licence or permit. - 13.
+No.

-Conditions of licensing
+Conditions of Licensing

 - 14. Import licences are valid until the end of the calendar year (year of application if applied before September or following year).
 Import permits are usually valid for six months, but may be amended if necessary. - 15.
 No. However, if a licence holder has not used the licence during the year and applies for a renewal, the applicant may need to justify retention of the licence. - 16.
 Licences and permits are not transferable.
-However, quotas may be transferred between importers with the agreement of both parties.
+However, quotas may be transferred between importers with the agreement of both parties. - 17.
+For licences, conditions apply to the keeping of records and the reporting of movements.
+For permits, specific conditions may be endorsed on the permit, for example, for re-export only or for veterinary use only.